Gulf War: France

 The second largest European contingent was from France, which committed 18,000 troops.
 Operating on the left flank of the US XVIII Airborne Corps, the French Army force was the Division Daguet, including troops from the French Foreign Legion.
 Initially, the French operated independently under national command and control, but coordinated closely with the Americans (via CENTCOM) and Saudis.
 In January, the Division was placed under the tactical control of the XVIII Airborne Corps.
 France also deployed several combat aircraft and naval units.
 The French called their contribution Opération Daguet.

 Italy

 Following the invasion and annexation of Kuwait by Iraq, on September 25, 1990, the Italian Government sent eight multirole fighter bombers Tornado IDS (plus two spare) in the Persian Gulf, belonging to the 6º, 36º and 50º Stormo, which were deployed at the Al Dhafra Air Base, near Abu Dhabi, in the United Arab Emirates.
 During the 42 days of war, Italian fighters made 226 sorties for a total of 589 flight hours.
-The Italian Air Force recorded the loss of a single aircraft in the Gulf War.
+The Italian Air Force lost one aircraft in the Gulf War.
 The use of Italian aircraft as part of the Desert Storm operation represented the first operational employment in combat missions of Italian Air Force aircraft since the end of World War II.